-Beginnings offers post-adoption counselling for birth parents who have placed their baby for adoption, adoptive families and their children, or adult adoptees.
+Beginnings offers post-adoption support for birth parents who have placed their baby for adoption, adoptive families and their children, or adult adoptees.

 It is quite normal to have concerns related to adoption.
 Adoption is unique to each person and it is important that your counsellor understands the issues.
-Beginnings has experienced, well-qualified counsellors who are able to help you.
+Beginnings has experienced, well-qualified counsellors who are able to help you, or can refer you to qualified professionals.

 Post adoption counselling is generally offered on a fee-for-service basis.